kaushakijha/Loop-AI-Assignment/README.md

 └── README.md
 ```

+## 🧠 Brief Explanation of Approach

+- **FastAPI** is used to build a modern, high-performance RESTful API for data ingestion and status checking.
+- **Pydantic models** ensure strict validation of input data, including ID type/range and priority enum.
+- **In-memory storage** (Python dicts and lists) is used for fast, simple, and testable state management.
+- **Batching**: IDs are split into batches of up to 3 for rate-limited processing.
+- **Priority queue**: Batches are enqueued with priority (HIGH, MEDIUM, LOW) and processed in order.
+- **Background worker**: A separate thread asynchronously processes batches, respecting the 5-second rate limit.
+- **Status tracking**: Each batch and the overall ingestion request have real-time status updates (`yet_to_start`, `triggered`, `completed`).
+- **Comprehensive testing**: All technical constraints and edge cases are covered in the test suite.
+- **Clear error handling**: All validation and runtime errors return informative, structured responses.

 A robust RESTful API system for handling data ingestion requests with priority-based processing, rate limiting, and batch processing capabilities.

 ## 🚀 Features